-For the instructions on how to install Parallels Virtual Automation from the installation archive, refer to the Parallels Virtual Automation Installation Guide.
+For the instructions on how to install Parallels Virtual Automation from the installation archive, refer to the Parallels Virtual Automation Installation Guide for Linux and Bare Metal.

 Installing on Windows

 You can install Parallels Virtual Automation components on your Windows-based physical server using the autoinstaller.
 The autoinstaller scans the physical server and offers to download and to install only those Parallels Virtual Automation components that can be installed on this server.
 Thus, the autoinstaller saves the downloading time and the disk space.